To register, please sign in or create a new user.

 October 28, 2025 10:10 AM - 11:50 AM

-A deeper dive into complex pension administration topics.
-We’ll explore technical issues such as benefit accruals after NRD, IRC 415 limits.
-The session will include a discussion on the IRS EPCRS in correcting administrative errors, providing actuaries with practical strategies for maintaining plan integrity.
+Panelists provide a deep dive into complex pension administration topics.
+They’ll explore technical issues such as benefit accruals after NRD, IRC 415 limits, RMDs and more.
+The session includes a discussion on the IRS Employee Plans Compliance Resolution System (EPCRS) and its role in correcting administrative errors, providing actuaries with practical strategies for maintaining plan integrity.

 Session Category